intel/llvm/sycl/doc/syclcompat/README.md

 `syclcompat::error_code::default_error` is returned instead.
 For both cases, it prints the error message to the standard error stream.

+`get_error_string_dummy` is a dummy function introduced to assist auto migration.
+It needs to be replaced with a real error-handling function.
+SYCL reports errors using exceptions and does not use error codes.

 ``` c++
 namespace syclcompat {